rust-lang/book/src/ch17-00-async-await.md

 the computer, because those are the places where an individual program would benefit from the operation being *non*-blocking.

-When doing file downloads, we could work around the fact that the call to write to a network socket is blocking using threads.
+When doing file downloads, we could use threads to work around the fact that the call to write to a network socket is blocking.
 If we move the data over to a dedicated thread which handles the write operation, it will *not* block the rest of the program.
 But in many ways, it would be nicer if the call were not blocking in the first place.